Alicia Vikander: 1997–2014: Rise to prominence

-2015–2019
+2015–2019: Breakthrough and acclaim

 In 2015, Vikander had substantial roles in eight films.
 She garnered widespread critical acclaim for her portrayal of painter Gerda Wegener in Tom Hooper's The Danish Girl, for which she won the Academy Award for Best Supporting Actress, becoming the second Swedish actress to win this award; the Screen Actors Guild Award for Outstanding Performance by a Female Actor in a Supporting Role, and the Critics' Choice Movie Award for Best Supporting Actress; and received a nomination for the Golden Globe Award for Best Actress – Motion Picture Drama and the BAFTA Award for Best Actress in a Leading Role but lost both awards to Brie Larson for Room.

 She garnered critical acclaim and wide recognition for her starring role as Artificial intelligence Ava in Alex Garland's directorial debut Ex Machina, for which she received a nomination for the Golden Globe Award for Best Supporting Actress – Motion Picture and the BAFTA Award for Best Actress in a Supporting Role.
 In 2016, Forbes included Vikander in its 30 Under 30 list.

 She had the leading role of pacifist Vera Brittain in Testament of Youth alongside Kit Harington and Emily Watson.
 Testament of Youth was well received upon its release, with critics particularly praising Vikander's performance.
-For her role as Brittain, Vikander was nominated for BIFA Award for Best Performance by an Actress in a British Independent Film.
+For her role as Brittain, Vikander was nominated for BIFA for Best Performance by an Actress in a British Independent Film.
 She also played the role of half-human/half-witch Alice Deane in the fantasy film Seventh Son (2015), narrated the Swedish documentary Ingrid Bergman: In Her Own Words (2015), had the female leading role in the Guy Ritchie-directed action film The Man from U.N.C.L.E., based on the 1964 MGM television series of the same name; and appeared in the film Burnt (2015).